 On this page...

 All colleges and universities engaged in practitioner preparation in Iowa are subject to approval by the State Board of Education as provided in the Code of Iowa.
-Each program must meet the standards outlined in the Iowa Administrative Code (IAC), Chapter 79, Standards for Practitioner Preparation Programs.
+Each program must meet the appropriate standards outlined in the Iowa Administrative Code (IAC), Chapter 79, Standards for Practitioner Preparation Programs, or Chapter 77, Standards for Teacher Intern Programs.

-According to Iowa statue, all teacher candidates graduating from an Iowa institution after January 1st 2013 must attain the qualifying score in both a test of pedagogy and a test of content before they can be recommended for licensure.
+According to Iowa statue, all teacher candidates graduating from an Iowa institution must attain the qualifying score on authorized assessments before they can be considered a program completer.

 Standards for Practitioner Preparation